-- 13. The DCLG Guidance on Local Government Investments made under section 15(1) of the Local Government Act 2003, places restrictions on Local authorities around the use of specified and non-specified investments.
-A specified investment is defined as an investment which satisfies all of the conditions below: - the investment and any associated cash flows are denominated in sterling; - the investment has a maximum maturity of one year; - > the investment is not defined as capital expenditure; and - the investment is made with a body or in an investment scheme of high credit quality; or with the UK Government, a UK Local Authority or parish/community council. - 14.
+- 13. The DCLG Guidance on Local Government Investments made under section 15(1) of the Local Government Act 2003, places restrictions on local authorities around the use of specified and non-specified investments.
+A specified investment is defined as an investment which satisfies all of the conditions below: - the investment and any associated cash flows are denominated in sterling; - the investment has a maximum maturity of one year; - the investment is not defined as capital expenditure; and - the investment is made with a body or in an investment scheme of high credit quality; or with the UK Government, a UK Local Authority or parish/community council. - 14.
 A non-specified investment is any investment that does not meet all the conditions above.
-In addition to the long-term investments listed in the table at the end of Appendix 1, the following non-specified investments that the Council may make include: - For a secure enhanced yield.
+In addition to the long-term investments listed in the table at the end of Appendix 1, the following non-specified investments that the Council may make include: - ➤ Green Energy Bonds Investments in solar farms are a form of Green Energy Bonds that provide a secure enhanced yield.
 The investments are structured as unrated bonds and secured on the assets and contracts of solar and wind farms.
-Before proceeding with any such investment, internal and external due diligence will be undertaken in advance of investments covering the financial, planning and legal aspects. - Social Housing Bonds Various fund managers facilitate the raising of financing housing associations via bond issues.
+Before proceeding with any such investment, internal and external due diligence will be undertaken in advance of investments covering the financial, planning and legal aspects. - ➤ Social Housing Bonds Various fund managers facilitate the raising of financing housing associations via bond issues.
 The investment is therefore asset backed and provides enhanced returns.
 Officers will need to undertake due diligence on each potential investment in order to understand the risks and likelihood of default. - Asset Backed Securities (ABS) / Residential Mortgage backed securities (RMBS) As these securities by their nature are asset backed they are regarded as low risk should a default take place, but have a higher return.
 These are available for direct investment, or as pooled / segregated assets managed by a third party fund manager.
 In the event of a fund manager option being selected, this would need to be procured through a proper procurement process. - Loans The Council will allow loans (as a form of investment) to be made to organisations delivering services for the Council where this will lead to the enhancement of services to Westminster Stakeholders.
 The Council will undertake due diligence checks to confirm the borrower's creditworthiness before any sums are advanced and will obtain appropriate levels of security or third party guarantees for loans advanced.
 The Council would expect a return commensurate with the type, risk and duration of the loan.
 A limit of £50 million for this type of investment is proposed with a duration commensurate with the life of the asset and Council's cash flow requirements.
-The operator of Westminster's leisure centres is seeking to borrow £1.25 million to finance a refurbishment of the leisure centres and this category would be the first call on this type of investment opportunity.
-All loans would need to be in line with the Council's Scheme of Delegation and Key Decision thresholds levels
+All loans will need to be in line with the Council's Scheme of Delegation and Key Decision thresholds levels